-From almonds and olives up north to avocados, oranges and dates in South, the Golden State has a crop (or 10) for nearly every stretch of terrain.
+From almonds and olives up north to avocados, oranges, and dates in the south, the Golden State has a crop (or 10) for nearly every stretch of terrain.
 After all, California farms produce over a third of the United States’ vegetables and two-thirds of its fruits and nuts—not to mention a lot of wine.
 Behind all of those bushels and cases of goodies are many California-grown stories of family farms, plenty of which invite you to come and take a look—and taste.

 Country roads, shady orchards and gnarled wine vines—these trails, drives and unique farm tours provide close-up looks at California farms, gorgeous agricultural scenery, and plenty of places to stop and taste the bounty.
 Make these detours across the Golden State, listed north to south.